Skittss/sumire/README.md

 ## Building
 A number of build scripts are provided which build the project via CMake.

 Only windows scripts are tested, of which building to a MSVC solution is recommended via running `build_win_msvc`.
-Sumire is tested primarily using the MSVC compiler with the provided CMake scripts.
+Sumire is tested primarily using the MSVC compiler then building the provided CMake targets (Sumire executable, and Shaders custom target).

 You may also build with a standalone compiler via `build_win [--debug] [--release]` (Windows) or `build_unix` (Linux).

 # Running
 Run the generated binary in the directory `sumire/bin/Debug` or `sumire/bin/Release`.

+---

 # Todo